yoadwo/bamba/readme.md

 ## Run using Docker
 1. When running PulseAudio on Windows, use arguments `--use-pid-file=false -D`
 2. Specify a mount path for your audio files (mp3 and wav) with `-v host:/app/Assets/Audio`
+3. The image uses a self-signed certificate with hard coded password.
+WIP.

 ## How this working?
 The flow inside the script is as follows: